-When it came to love, though, it was a different story.
+But, when it came to love, that was a different story.
 True love eluded me because my approach was by trial and error.
 I honestly didn't know what to do, and unintentionally found myself with men I shouldn't have been with, and in relationships that didn't progress.
 This reactive approach to my love life brought me disappointment mixed with lukewarm results.
 Each choice seemed to take me further away from love, making me feel badly about myself.
 In the end, the sum of each choice led me to marry later in life.

 How Choices Add Up

 Each individual choice results in a desired or undesired outcome.
-On the surface, individual choices don't seem to be a big deal.
+On the surface, individual choices don't seem like a very big deal.
 But in the long run, when added together, they can have a tremendous impact on your love life.
 Here are a couple of scenarios people find themselves in when they assume 30 is the new 20.

 Scenario #1 is about making momentary decisions about your love life when you're young, like hanging out and hooking up, or spending time with men who act like your boyfriend... but really aren't.
 Does this rings true for you?
-Spending your time, attention and energy with these men takes you further away from ones who may be better suited for you.
+Spending your time, attention and energy with these men takes you further away from men better suited for you.
 The further off the path you go, the harder it is to get back on.
-And while it's harder to get back on, it's easier to become disillusioned and jaded about love.
+And while it's harder to get back on, it's easier to feel disillusioned and jaded about love.
 When you're disillusioned and jaded, the energy you give off won't attract high quality men.